 Also, you need to use the threat sensor for at least one of Halo Infinite's challenges to gain XP for the Battle Pass.

 While you're stalking your Spartan prey, make sure to follow our best weapons guide and grab the right one for the job.
-Hijacking vehicles is always a good idea and can turn the match in your favor quickly.
+Hijacking vehicles is always a good idea and can turn the match in your favour quickly.
 You might even get a Steaktacular if you play your cards right.
 It won't earn you any credits, though.
 Those take real money.